 These cheesecakes are best consumed within 3-4 days!
 Make sure to store them in an airtight container in the fridge.

-Can I substitute the biscoff for something else?
+Can I substitute the biscoff spread for something else?

 Of course!
-Biscoff can be easily substituted for your favourite spreads, i.e. Nutella, creamy peanut butter...
+Biscoff butter can be easily substituted for your favorite spreads, i.e. Nutella, creamy peanut butter...

 Creating the Perfect Mini Cheesecakes